vinilchandran/Android-Volley-Custom-Library/README.md

 # Android Volley Custom Library
 This tutoril will help you to use Volley Library in an easy way by reducing repeated code.

-Copy
-compile 'com.mcxiaoke.volley:library-aar:1.0.0'
-in app build.gradle as follows
+Open build.gradle and copy the dependencies as follows and sync.

     dependencies {
         ........